Edmonton Emergency Dentists

 First, your Edmonton endodontist will administer local anaesthesia to numb the area completely.
 Next, they will drill an access hole into the affected tooth.
 They’ll use this opening to completely remove the pulp and nerve tissue.
 The area is then cleaned and sealed with a filling material.

-Once the root canal therapy is complete, the tooth will often need a crown.
+Once the root canal procedure is complete, the tooth will often need a crown.
 Without this structure, the tooth may not have enough support and could be at risk of fracturing.
 Crowns will help support the tooth.

 A root canal typically takes place over multiple appointments.
 During your first treatment, the endodontist may place a temporary filling in your tooth.
 You’ll typically be prescribed antibiotics to help eliminate the infection.
 The time between appointments allows the infection to heal before the permanent filling is applied.